phgelado/L-AbbeFaria-/README.md

 Now, let's discuss your **fine-tuning job**.
 Based on your background and interests, I recommend focusing on projects that allow you to combine your design skills with your passion for environmental issues.
 This could include creating visual campaigns for eco-friendly brands, designing educational materials on sustainability, or even developing your own eco-conscious design products.
 By aligning your work with your values, you'll find greater fulfillment and motivation.
 ```

+## Safety

+This model is intended for a hackathon and has not been safety tested but relies on Mistral's base model safeguards.
+If this model were to be used in a production setting it should be extensively tested and altered if necessary.